mikegleen/modes/doc/source/data_format.rst

 Mark (BOM) can be included at the front of the file using the ``-b`` option in programs that produce CSV output.
 This will force Excel to process the CSV file as UTF-8 data.
 This BOM is recognized by most Windows programs but not Unix-like systems.
-So if you are processing the output with a program (other than Excel) on a MacOs system, do not include the BOM.
+So if you are processing the output with a program (other than Excel) on a MacOS system, do not include the BOM.

 A utility program, ``bin/putbom.sh``, will insert a BOM into an existing file.